Latest posts by Florian (see all)

 - Like the idea of having 10 trees planted with your purchase

-So there you go, those are our recommendations for truly sustainable water bottles.
-Fortunately, as you can see, there are companies that not only strive for great products but also care about sustainability and protecting our environment.
+So there you go.
+Those are our recommendations for truly sustainable water bottles.
+Fortunately, as you can see, there are companies that not only strive for great products, but also care about sustainability and protecting our environment.

-These are three excellent options currently available on a market we expect will change a lot as people start to see the benefits and responsibility of owning an eco-friendly water bottle and reducing their carbon footprint in the process.
+These are three excellent options currently available in a market we expect will change a lot as people start to see the benefits and responsibility of owning an eco-friendly water bottle and reducing their carbon footprint in the process.

 No matter what you plan on using your new bottle for – be it for sports, in the office, or that trip around the world – may it serve you well!

 If you liked this article, then you don’t wanna miss out on upcoming posts.